 According to Marriott’s blog post:

 “Back in 1954, I came home from the U.S. Navy Supply Corps School for Christmas.
 My father was a good friend of Ezra Taft Benson who was at that time the U.S. Secretary of Agriculture.
-Somehow, they finagled to get Eisenhower to come down to our family farm in Virginia.
-Eisenhower was President of the United States at the time, and of course I had never met a president.
+Somehow, they finagled to get President Eisenhower to come down to our family farm in Virginia.
 It was a cold winter day; it was about the 22nd of December – wind was blowing, it was 20 degrees outside.
 The staff had put a lot of quail and pheasants out there for Ike to shoot because they knew he loved to shoot birds.
 And they said “Mr. President, what do you want to do?
 It is awful cold out there.
 Do you want to go out and shoot birds or do you want to stay in by the fire?”
 And I was standing behind him and he turned all the way around, looked me in the eye, and he said: “What do you think, Bill?”
 And I thought, “Oh my goodness!”
 I said, “Mr. President, it’s awful cold, let’s stay in the by the fire.”
 He said: “Good Idea!”
 So, we stayed in by the fire.”

 Reflecting upon this story that happened when he was 22-years old, Marriott concluded those words “What do you think?” are central for those leaders who want to demonstrate the highest levels of interest in their people.
 For Marriott “Those words show that your boss is interested in you, interested in your opinion and that he or she is willing to pursue what you are thinking about.
 I think that’s how Eisenhower got along with all those people he had to deal with during the Second World War as a general.
 He had to deal with Patton, Stalin, and Roosevelt, and with Marshall, Churchill, De Gaulle, and crazy Montgomery.
 They were a real bunch of characters.
 Ike got through it all and led us to victory.
 Because I am sure a lot of times, he asked that question ‘What do you think?’
 He did not necessarily do what they told him to do but they knew he was interested in what they had to say.”